 What is happening here?
-While some firms embrace co-creation, others fall back on what they know.
+While some firms embrace sharing, others fall back on what they know.

-G-D Logic S-D Logic S-D Logic Product focus Customer focus Value Co-creation
+G-D Logic Product focus S-D Logic Customer focus S-D Logic Value Co-creation

-Furniture manufacturers, chemical firms, computer companies and energy companies have all started by being fully product-focused but are now understanding customer focus and ecosystems of co-created value.
-Take IKEA28, Apple, or ENEL29 - all actively working with customers and stakeholders to provide solutions for better living, better entertainment and sustainable energy solutions.
+Furniture manufacturers, space agencies, chemical firms, computer companies, NGOs and energy companies have all started by being fully product-focused but are now understanding customer focus and ecosystems of shared value.
+Take IKEA28, Apple, or ENEL29 - all actively working with customers and stakeholders to provide solutions for better living, better entertainment, and sustainable energy solutions.

 Fast moving consumer goods companies, sports equipment manufacturers, media and production companies, by contrast, were typically focused on their customers and collaborators to begin with.
-They are now moving into co-creation.
-Just look at The Campbell Soup Company30, Nike and the Pixar Animation Studios31.
+They are now moving into shared value creation.

-Finally, some organizations - a select few - have embraced co-creation directly by innovating in the realm of the so-called Sharing Economy32.
-Uber, Airbnb, Netflix, all let customers and collaborators add to the value co-creation process.
-The result is a system in which all actors evolve together.
+Finally, some organizations have embraced co-creation directly by innovating in the realm of the socalled Sharing Economy32.
+Uber, Airbnb, Netflix, all let customers and collaborators add to the shared value creation process.
+The result is a system in which all actors evolve together, not in isolation.

-And here is the fundamental difference between customer or collaborator focus and value cocreation.
+And here is the fundamental difference between customer or collaborator focus and shared value creation.

-While the former is all about identifying the needs of the customer and/or collaborators, and then meeting those needs at all cost, the latter invites customers and other stakeholders to make their resources accessible to the ecosystem.
+While the former is all about identifying the needs of the customer or collaborators, and then meeting those needs at all costs, the latter invites customers and other stakeholders to make their resources accessible to the ecosystem.
 Moreover, it considers the ecosystem members (especially the customer) as a distinct source of competence33.

-In an ecosystem of co-created value, customers, competitors, collaborators, complementors and all other categories function as one well oiled machine.
-Everyone provides input, and everyone derives value.
+In an ecosystem of shared value, customers, competitors, collaborators, complementors and all other categories function as one well-oiled machine.
+Everyone provides input, and everyone derives value (not necessarily in equal parts).
 Every member is simultaneously a giver and a receiver of resources and knowledge.
-Suppliers and customers coincide.